 Subdivision 1.
 Form of affidavit.
-An affidavit of candidacy shall state the name of the office sought and shall state that the candidate:
+An affidavit of candidacy shall state the name of the office sought and, except as provided in subdivision 4, shall state that the candidate:

 An affidavit of candidacy must include a statement that the candidate's name as written on the affidavit for ballot designation is the candidate's true name or the name by which the candidate is commonly and generally known in the community.

 An affidavit of candidacy for partisan office shall also state the name of the candidate's political party or political principle, stated in three words or less.

 Subd.
 1a.
 Repealed, 1Sp2001 c 10 art 18 s 44

 Subd.
 2. Major party candidates.
 A candidate who seeks the nomination of a major political party for a partisan office shall state on the affidavit of candidacy that the candidate either participated in that party's most recent precinct caucus or intends to vote for a majority of that party's candidates at the next ensuing general election.

 Subd.
 3. Repealed, 1983 c 253 s 26